 The IP header contains significant details, like what’s the source IP address of the packet, how large it is, what’s the destination IP address, and how long would network routers be required to continue before actually dropping the packet.
 It also contains details that if the packet can be fragmented.

-What is an IP Packet Structure?
+What is an IP Packet in UK explained with Structure?

 The encapsulated data is also known as IP Payload.
 The IP header possesses all the information to deliver the packet at the other end.